 The news media and politicians played the most important roles in establishing what we have called "the crack scare." ...
 We maintain that the media and the politicians misrepresented or ignored the evidence and instead provided propaganda for the drug war....
 The drug war was not effective or wise policy, but politicians promoted it nonetheless because, among other reasons, it provided a convenient scapegoat for enduring and ever growing urban poverty.
-138

 Reinarman and Levine describe how, prompted by the crack "crisis" and inspired by the success of patriotic propaganda in WWII, the Partnership for a Drug-Free America ran a massive advertising campaign against drugs.
-139 From 1987 to 1993, the Partnership placed over \$1 billion worth of advertising.
+From 1987 to 1993, the Partnership placed over \$1 billion worth of advertising.
 The Partnership claims to have made a "measurable impact" by "accelerating intolerance" to drugs and drug users.
 Yet the association between the advertising and any declines in drug use appear to be spurious.
 Drug use was declining well before the founding of the Partnership; drug use increased in the mid-1990s in precisely those groups that had been targeted by the advertisements, while drug problems continued throughout the campaign.
 Partnership ads avoided any mention of the two forms of drug use most prevalent among youth: smoking and drinking.
-This may be related to the fact that the Partnership is a partnership between the media and advertising industries, which make millions from tobacco and alcohol advertising each year, and with the fact that alcohol and tobacco companies contribute financially to the Partnership's campaign against illegal drugs.
-140
+This may be related to the fact that the Partnership is a partnership between the media and advertising industries, which make millions from tobacco and alcohol advertising each year, and with the fact that alcohol and tobacco companies contribute financially to the Partnership's campaign against illegal drugs.140

 According to Reinarman and Levine, exaggerated anti-drug campaigns may have increased drug-related harm in the US by increasing interest in drug use, just as Brecher showed how exaggerated newspaper reports of dramatic police raids in 1960 functioned as advertising for glue sniffing.
-141 "When the media and politicians claimed that crack is 'the most addictive substance known to man,' there was some commonsense obligation to explain why.
-Therefore, alongside all the statements about 'instant addiction,' the media also reported some very intriguing things about crack: 'whole body orgasm,' 'better than sex,' and 'cheaper than cocaine.'"142

-"By and large, the media and politicians' pronouncements about drugs spread exaggerations, misinformation, and simplistic theories of cause and effect."
+"When the media "By and large, the media and politicians' pronouncements about drugs spread exaggerations, misinformation, and simplistic theories of cause and effect."

-134 C Reinarman, H Levine (eds).
+C Reinarman, H Levine (eds).
 Crack in America.
 University of California Press, 1997.

+Ibid.

+Ibid at 5.

+Ibid.

+Ibid at 19.